github/gh-es/USAGE.md

 gh es maintenance set [flags]
 ```

-Configure the maintenance mode on all configured nodes, including setting an IP Exception List, enabling on a scheduled time in the future and providing a custom maintenance mode message.
+Configure the maintenance mode on all configured nodes, including setting an IP exception list, enabling on a scheduled time in the future and providing a custom maintenance mode message.

 ### Options